How Much Does CMMC Certification Cost?

 What Drives CMMC Certification Costs?

-Under the Cybersecurity Maturity Model Certification framework, cost is influenced by several major factors.
+Under the Cybersecurity Maturity Model Certification (CMMC) framework, costs are driven by five primary variables.

 Required CMMC Level

-• Level 1 (Foundational) — 17 safeguarding requirements for FCI
+• Level 1 (Foundational) — 17 safeguarding requirements for Federal Contract Information (FCI)

-Level 2 requires substantially more technical depth and formal third-party validation.
+Level 2 introduces significantly more technical depth and formal third-party validation requirements.

 Assessment Type

-• Level 1 → Annual self-assessment (most contractors)
+• Level 1 → Annual self-assessment (for most contractors)

 • Level 2 → Third-party assessment by a C3PAO (for prioritized acquisitions)